 - Line a quarter sheet with parchment paper.

-- Put all four ingredients into a sauce pan, set it on the stove and turn heat to medium.
+- Put all praline ingredients into a sauce pan, set it on the stove and turn heat to medium.
 Stir the ingredients until they all melt and turn golden, then stop stirring.
 Let the mixture come to a boil, and stir only occasionally while it boils.
-Boil for at least 6 minutes or until bubble dull in sheen, and when you stir, the mixture stringly sticks to side of pan.½ cup organic cane sugar, ½ cup brown sugar, ⅓ cup coconut milk, canned and full-fat, 2 tablespoon butter, 1 teaspoon vanilla
+Boil for 3-5 minutes or until bubble dull in sheen, and when you stir, the mixture stringly sticks to side of pan.½ cup organic cane sugar, ½ cup brown sugar, ⅓ cup coconut milk, canned and full-fat, 2 tablespoon butter, 1 teaspoon vanilla

 - Pour the mixture onto the lined pan and smooth it out like bark.
 Set it aside to harden, about 20 minutes at room temperature.

 - Break up the bark into chunks and grind them up in a high speed blender or a food processor.
 Don't grind too long or it will turn to paste.
 You just want crumbs.
 Set aside and make the truffles.

 - Melt 1 cup of the chocolate chips in a microwave at 60 seconds or water bath, and stir in the coconut milk.
 Once chocolate is glossy, add in the butter and vanilla and stir until butter is melted.
 If you need to microwave it to help with more melted, do so in 10 second increments.1 cup chocolate chips, ⅓ cup coconut milk, canned and full-fat, 1 tablespoon butter, pinch of salt, 1 teaspoon vanilla